nyu-dh/website/source/funding/grad-fellowships/faq.md

 **Q: What are the project presentations?**
   > In October, Fellows present their summer work at the NYU Digital Humanities Showcase.
-  >  - Presentations will be a maximum of 3 minutes
+  >  - Presentations will be brief, approximately 3 minutes
   >  - Presenters share website and social media information for those who wish to follow up
   >  - Presenters individually operate their slides through screen sharing
   >